Follow the money: the power of in-game mobile advertising

 Examples: Who Wants to Be a Millionaire, Trivia Crack, Brain Test

-Word: Involve wordplay, spelling, or rearranging of letters.
-As a subgenre of puzzle games, word games also involve levels which makes sense for interstitial ad placements.
+As a subgenre of puzzle games, word games involve wordplay, spelling, or rearranging of letters.
+They can also have levels, which are useful for interstitial ad placements.
 However, for longer crossword or sudoku games, banner ads are also very common.

 Examples: Wordscapes, Crossword, Four Letters, Wheel of Fortune